 Gilles Deleuze and Felix Guattari taught us “the unconscious is a producer and its product is real” in their influential work: Anti-Oedipus: Capitalism and Schizophrenia.

-He prompts readers to write a MyStory – in which they document their relationship across four discourses:
+Greg Ulmer prompts readers to write a MyStory – in which they document their relationship with their experiences across four discourses:

 As readers explore these four areas, they look for commonalities – taking note of which surfaces, images, words, or feelings recur, repeat, or reappear in their memories.

 The emphasis is on the atmosphere or mood that readers extract from their memories – what is felt is paramount.

 In part, this is why Roland Barthes’ articulation of the punctum is crucial to electracy.
 In Camera Lucida, Barthes differentiates the studium, the socially determined meaning of a photography, with the punctum, the tear or puncture that disrupts the experience of interpretation.